AlHood77/week5_gym_web_app_project/Gym.md

 #### MVP

 - The app should allow the gym to create / edit / delete members
-- The app should allow the gym to create / edit / delete classes
+- The app should allow the gym to create / edit / delete activities
-- The app should allow the gym to add members to specific classes
+- The app should allow the gym to add members to specific activities
 - The app should show a list of all upcoming classes
 - The app should show all members that are registered for a particular class